Letters from Lodi

 2018 Oak Farm Vineyards, Estate Grown Lodi Fiano ($26) - Fiano is a white wine grape native to Italy's Campania region, from where the Oak Farm owners (the Panella family) originated.
 It is tart and zingy, much like the Fianos of Italy.
 Otherwise, grown in the high vigor, moon dusty sandy loam of the Oak Farm estate, it absolutely sings with its own flowery, honeyed fragrance suggesting toasted nuts like pecan (or is it hazelnut?), with the grape's natural lemon/lime zestiness tinged by a silken textured viscosity.
 Incidentally, we just learned that Oak Farm's Fiano was chosen "Best of Show White" at Dan Berger's International Wine Competition, taking place at the Sonoma County Fairgrounds earlier this month.
 Not that we're bragging, but even finicky wine judges seem to appreciate this unique "taste of Lodi."

-2016 Stonum Vineyards, VII Lodi Estate Zinfandel ($35) – Very quietly, this tiny boutique has been crafting its own style of estate grown Zinfandel in a way that can only be described as iconic.
-For some wine lovers, this may mean "weird" or "stubborn," but many others will love this Alpine Rd. winery's lean, slinky, yet bright and zesty style of Zinfandel than might not have been very popular ten years ago, when most Zinfandel lovers were still looking for bigger, fatter, riper and “jammier” styles.
-Despite the 2016 Stonum's somewhat lanky feel, its fruit profile is invitingly floral and red/blue berry focused; and as such, very true to the style of Zinfandel grown on Lodi’s “east side” (where soils are more like beach sands than vineyard loams) that more and more Zinfandel lovers are appreciating, especially for their multi-food-friendliness, from grilled salmon or tuna to cacciattore or coq au vin style chicken.
+2016 Stonum Vineyards, VII Lodi Estate Zinfandel ($35) – Very quietly, this tiny boutique has been crafting its own style of estate-grown Zinfandel in a way that can only be described as iconic.
+For some wine lovers, this may mean "weird" or "stubborn," but many others will love this Alpine Rd. winery's lean, slinky, yet bright and zesty style of Zinfandel might not have been very popular ten years ago when most Zinfandel lovers were still looking for bigger, fatter, riper, and “jammier” styles.
+Despite the 2016 Stonum's somewhat lanky feel, its fruit profile is invitingly floral and red/blueberry focused; and as such, very true to the style of Zinfandel grown on Lodi’s “east side” (where soils are more like beach sands than vineyard loams) that more and more Zinfandel lovers are appreciating, especially for their multi-food-friendliness, from grilled salmon or tuna to cacciatore or coq au vin style chicken.

-PRIE Winery, Mokelumne Glen Vineyards Lodi Dornfelder ($27) - Whodathunk that a grape like Dornfelder - originally a black skinned crossing developed in 1955 to produce fairly easy drinking red wines in Germany (despite the country's reputation for the world's greatest Riesling whites, Germans love red wine, too) - would turn into an almost completely different animal grown in the sandy soils alongside Lodi's winding Mokelumne River?
-There is a velvet roundness to this red wine giving it a little bit of ease; otherwise, it is more of an inky black-purplish wine, a color serving as a harbinger of a deep, concentrated aromas and flavors suggesting blackberry jam, roasted coffee spices, dense tannins, lip smacking acidity, and a filling yet surprisingly svelte feel and light footedness (its body defined by a miraculously restrained 12.7% alcohol), supported by a refreshing modicum of oak.
+PRIE Winery, Mokelumne Glen Vineyards Lodi Dornfelder ($27) - Whodathunk that a grape-like Dornfelder - originally a black-skinned crossing developed in 1955 to produce fairly easy-drinking red wines in Germany (despite the country's reputation for the world's greatest Riesling whites, Germans love red wine, too) - would turn into an almost completely different animal grown in the sandy soils alongside Lodi's winding Mokelumne River?
+There is a velvet roundness to this red wine giving it a little bit of ease; otherwise, it is more of an inky black-purplish wine, a color serving as a harbinger of deep, concentrated aromas, and flavors suggesting blackberry jam, roasted coffee spices, dense tannins, lip-smacking acidity, and a filling yet surprisingly svelte feel and light footedness (its body defined by a miraculously restrained 12.7% alcohol), supported by a refreshing modicum of oak.